BL41N3Y/hello-world/README.md

 A bit about me...

-Hello, I'm Craig Blain, BL41N3Y is my username, Gamer Tage and Devloper Sudo-name.
+Hello, I'm Craig Blain, BL41N3Y is my username, Gamer Tag and Developer pseudonym.

 I'm a Web Developer learning to use Git for effective version control and code editing.